guoqiao/ansible-role-pyenv/README.md

 Ansible Role: pyenv
 =========

-This role will setup pyenv on a server, install required python version, create virtualenv, and install requirements.
+This role can do these on target hosts:

+- install and setup pyenv
+- install python version if required
+- create virtualenv with above python version if required
+- install requirements in above virtualenv if required

 Requirements
 ------------

-None
+The target hosts need to have `apt` to install deb packages.

 Role Variables
 --------------